This document describes how to use the industry standard OAuth2 protocol with the Logic4 API.

 The advantages of OAuth2 client are:

 When using OAuth2, the client first requests a token (JWT, see RFC 7519) from the Logic4 Identity Provider (IdP).
-The UserBearer is no longer used.
 The token is valid for an hour and can be used for multiple requests to the API.
 Details of a token request are explained below (Token requests).

 The IdP is a service for requesting and validating tokens.
-It is similar to Azure Active Directory (AAD) or IdPs of Google, AWT etc..
+It is similar to Microsoft Entra Id or IdPs of Google, AWT etc..
 The Logic4 IdP supports the client credentials grant only and can only be used to get access to the Logic4 API.

 Requested tokens must be reused for multiple API requests.
 It is not allowed to request a new token for each API request, unless the token has expired or almost expired (after one hour).